 Do I need a passport?

-Yes.
-In order to study abroad you must have a passport that is valid for six months beyond the date of your return to the U.S. following your study abroad program.
+In order to study abroad you must have a passport that is valid for six months beyond the date of your return to the U.S. or home country following your study abroad program.
 If you do not have a passport, or need to renew it, you should apply for a passport immediately.
-A copy of the inside of passport is required in your Pomona study abroad application, as well as in many Secondary applications.
+A copy of the inside of your passport is required in your Pomona College study abroad application, as well as in many secondary applications.

 When should I apply?

 Students should apply for a passport prior to or at the time of applying for study abroad.

 How do I apply for or renew my passport?